kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 * Horribly inefficient machine code generation.
 * No types, every type is a 64-bit integer, floating point numbers and structs are not supported.
-* Every value is stored in stack, registers are not utilized properly.
+* Every value is stored in the stack, registers are not utilized properly.
 * No [Intermediate Representation](https://en.wikipedia.org/wiki/Intermediate_representation) or [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Code generation combined with parsing.

 Please note that these simplifications significantly reduces the quality of the code that we generate.
 Modern compilers are often millions of lines of code compared to our ~1000 lines.

 ## Tokenization(Lexing)

 It's useful that we think of the code as a series of tokens.
 Tokens are like words.
-We essentially assign each token a class like; identifier, number, left parenthesis, right parenthesis, operator etc. This helps us understand the contents of code (which is just text) and makes it easier for us to parse it later.
+We essentially assign each token a class like; identifier, number, left parenthesis, right parenthesis, operator, etc. This helps us understand the contents of code (which is just text) and makes it easier for us to parse it later.

 Essentially tokenizer takes in text in the __form of:__
 ```c